rimutaka/posts/merging-development-and-production-databases-for-cloud-migration/readme.md

 ![customer DB scripts](customer-db-scripts.png)

-The following script applied those 600 SQL files to their DBs.
+The following script applies output from the previous step to DBs.
 Run it from the solution root.

 **Required input vars**:
 * `$dbCustomers` - an array with DB names, e.g. `$dbCustomers = @("c_8hdke93", "c_a83hdk2", "c_hdj3ud5")`